adtrak-core/adtrak-components-frontend/components/branch-page/branch-page-01/README.md

 ## WordPress Integration

-When integrating the Branch Page component into the Adtrak WordPress boilerplate, use the following include to pass WP data into the component:
+Use the following guide to add the *Branch Page* module to your website:

+- Go to the Assets tab

-- Grab the `cpt.php` code from the assets tab and drop it into your `_functions/cpt.php` file to create the "Branches" Post Type.
+- Copy the contents of `cpt.php` code and paste it into your `_functions/cpt.php` file to create the "Branches" Post Type

+- Go to the Assets tab

-- Import the `acf.json` code from the assets tab to create the data model on the custom post type
+- Download the `acf.json` file from the assets tab

-- Add some Branches to the backend
+- Go to the Wordpress Admin panel

+- Got to Custom Fields > Tools and import your acf file

+- Go to Branches and add your branches

-- Create a new php file in the root of your project called `single-branches.php` and paste the below code in, this will tell branch pages to render the `single-branches.twig` template:
+- Create a new php file in the root of your theme called `single-branches.php`

+- Paste the below code into `single-branches.php`, this will tell branch pages to render the `single-branches.twig` template:

 ```
 <?php